 The 2013 MLL season was an exciting summer as the Bayhawks won their fifth MLL title.
 Following a solid regular season, the Bayhawks came together and won the Steinfeld Trophy for the second year in a row in Philadelphia.

-The Bayhawks are the champions of Major League Lacrosse (MLL).
-The franchise has won five MLL Championships and five division titles throughout their history in the league.
+The franchise has won five MLL championships and five division titles throughout their history in the league.

 In March of 2010, the Bayhawks announced the new ownership group: Hometown Lacrosse, LLC led by Bayhawks owner Brendan Kelly.
 The Bayhawks also announced that the team name would be changed to the Chesapeake Bayhawks to include all areas of the region, from Northern Maryland to Virginia and Washington, DC to the Eastern Shore.
-The Bayhawks continued to play at Navy-Marine Corps Memorial Stadium in Annapolis, MD.
-With Kelly’s leadership as head coach, the team finished the 2010 MLL season 6-6 and made their first trip to Championship Weekend since 2005.
-The team defeated the Boston Cannons 13-9 in the semifinals, and won the Steinfeld Trophy for the third time with another 13-9 victory, this time over their archrivals, the Long Island Lizards.
+They also returned to championship weekend that year and toppled the Lizards for their third Steinfeld Trophy.